AayushiKumari1/LeetMetric/README.md

 cd LeetMetric

+Open the app:

-Open index.html in your browser.
+Open index.html directly in your web browser.

 Enter your LeetCode username and click Search.

-💡 Tip: If CORS issues occur, ensure the proxy (https://cors-anywhere.herokuapp.com/) is enabled or replace it with your own.
+💡 Tip: If CORS issues occur, ensure the proxy (https://cors-anywhere.herokuapp.com/) is enabled or replace it with your own hosted proxy server.

-📸 Preview

-📂 Project Structure
-LeetMetric/
-│
-├── index.html      # Main HTML structure
-├── style.css       # Styling for UI and progress visuals
-└── index.js        # Core logic and API interaction